Lyrrad/multidrive/README.md

 ## Usage

+    ./multidrive -h

+Displays help

     ./multidrive -s googledrive -a upload -l example.txt

-Uploads "test.txt" to the root directory on Google Drive.
+Uploads "example.txt" to the root directory on Google Drive.

     ./multidrive -s googledrive -a upload -l example.txt -r examplefolder

-Uploads "test.txt" to the "examplefolder" directory on Google Drive.
+Uploads "example.txt" to the "examplefolder" directory on Google Drive.

     ./multidrive -s googledrive -a upload -l example.txt -r examplefolder -c

-Uploads "test.txt" to the "examplefolder" directory on Google Drive.
+Uploads "example.txt" to the "examplefolder" directory on Google Drive.
 It will create the remote folder if necessary

     ./multidrive -s googledrive -a download -r "example.txt"

-Downloads "test.txt" in the root directory of Google Drive to the local computer.
+Downloads "example.txt" in the root directory of Google Drive to the local computer.

     ./multidrive -s googledrive -d onedrive -a copy -r "Source Folder" -e "Transfers" -c

-Copies the contents of "Source folder" on Google Drive to the "Transfers" folder on Microsoft OneDrive, creating the remote folder if necessary.
+Copies the contents of "Source Folder" on Google Drive to the "Transfers" folder on Microsoft OneDrive, creating the remote folder if necessary.
 The program will get a list of files, then, transfer one file at a time to the other service by downloading it to the local machine, then uploading it again.

 ## Current Functionality